-Meanwhile, you’re struggling to put on a brave face, even though inside it hurts to see your toddler attached to grandma.
+Meanwhile, you’re struggling to put on a brave face, even though inside it hurts to see your toddler more attached to grandmother.

-Maybe grandma is his regular caregiver, watching him while you’re at work.
-Or perhaps she loves to dote on him every chance she gets.
+Maybe grandma is his regular caregiver, watching him while you’re at work, or she dotes on him every chance she gets.
 She may even live in the same house, complicating boundaries even more.

-But it still stings when it feels like your child is rejecting you.
-Seeing him throw a fit because he’d rather be with grandma makes you feel like the worst mom in the world.
+But it still hurts when it feels like he’s rejecting you.
+Seeing him throw a fit because he’d rather be with her makes you feel like the worst mom in the world.

-Thankfully there are ways to cope and manage your emotions.
-After all, you love the relationship they have and appreciate grandma’s help.
+Thankfully, you can cope and manage your emotions, despite the bruise on your ego.
+After all, you love that they have a strong relationship, and appreciate grandma’s help.
 And you definitely don’t want to deny either one of each other’s company.

-But you can find ways to ease your feelings and develop your own bond with your toddler, without disrupting his relationship with grandma.
+But you can find ways to ease your feelings and develop your own bond with him, without disrupting their relationship.

 Each time your toddler clings to grandma or runs into her arms instead of yours, your ego feels threatened.
 It’s screaming inside, wanting you to put it in the forefront.

-Take a look at what’s happening without your ego playing a part: your child is developing a bond with his grandma.
-Your ego is tempting you to take it personally or to strip them of their relationship.
+Take a look at what’s happening without your ego playing a part: she’s developing a bond with her grandma.
+Except your ego is tempting you to take it personally, or to strip them of their relationship.

-Instead, remind yourself that your son loves you and, more importantly, that you are and will always be his mom.
-He has a relationship with grandma that at this point is dear to him for whatever reason he may have.
-That doesn’t discount his love for you as well.
+Instead, remind yourself that she loves you and, more important, you are and will always be her mom.
+Her relationship with grandma doesn’t discount her love for you as well.

+Shift your focus back to your toddler.
 Be aware of your internal monologue and notice the jealousy stirring inside.
-Then, replace that with gratitude that he loves his grandma, or how lucky he is to have so many people who love him.
+Then, replace that with gratitude that she loves her grandma, or how lucky she is to have so many people who love her.

-2. Nurture your own relationship with your child
+3. Nurture your own relationship with your toddler

 Instead of thinking of his love as a finite, limited source (AKA a competition), focus on nurturing your own relationship with him.